-Homeschool workshops are offered October through May on the second Thursday of the month from 1:30 PM to 3:00 PM.
-You are welcome to just participate in individual sessions, by the term (Term 1: October, November, December; Term 2: January, February; Term 3: March, April, May), or for the entire series.
+Homeschool workshops are offered October through May on the second Thursday of the month from 2:00 PM to 3:30 PM.
+You are welcome to enroll in individual sessions, by the term (Term 1: October, November, December; Term 2: January, February; Term 3: March, April, May), or for the entire series.
 Payment is required in order to reserve a spot.
 Homeschool workshops are offered at three levels: Level 1 (Grades 1-3); Level 2 (Grades 4-6); and Level 3 (Grades 7-8).
 An optional planetarium show will be offered at the conclusion of each program, for an additional $5 per person.
 Contact Elizabeth Pappas to register at firstname.lastname@example.org or (603) 271-7827 x104.

 Our focus for the 2017-18 Academic Year will be on Solar System Exploration, with a focus on our system's planets and moons and the space missions that have enabled us to learn about our 'neighbors in space'.